 Consider a SPAD pixel observing a scene with a radiant flux of $\phi$.
 The number of incident photons $k$ on a pixel during an exposure time $\tau$ follows a Poisson distribution given by:

 However, a SPAD pixel resets after each photon detection.
 During this ``dead'' time, the pixel cannot detect any more photons.
-Thus the measurement, $B$, of a SPAD pixel is binary ($1$ if the pixel records one or more photons during exposure time $\tau$, $0$ otherwise) and follows a Bernoulli distribution given by:
+Thus, the measurement $B$, of a SPAD pixel is binary ($1$ if the pixel records one or more photons during the exposure time $\tau$, $0$ otherwise) and follows a Bernoulli distribution given by:

 Notice how this imaging model is different from the one described by Eq.~\ref{eq:camera_model}.
-There is no read-noise or full well capacity, and $\tau$ is usually in the tenths of microseconds range as opposed to the tenths of millisecond range.
+There is no read-noise or full well capacity and $\tau$ is usually in the tenths of microseconds range as opposed to the tenths of millisecond range.

-{\bf Neural radiance fields from SPAD measurements:} We train neural radiance fields directly on the binary measurements $B_i$ captured with an array of SPAD pixels by defining a photometric loss term on binary measurements:

-\textbf{Blur-Noise Tradeoff:} The key challenge with estimating the radiance field directly from the above-defined loss function is the highly quantized and noisy nature of the raw binary measurements captured by SPADs.
-One idea is to add a series of consecutive binary frames to generate ``virtual exposures''~\citeMain{Jungerman_2023_ICCV} to mitigate noise and quantization.
-For dynamic scenes, however, this approach runs into the fundamental noise-vs-blur tradeoff.
-Just like a conventional camera image, if the total exposure time $n\tau$ of a virtual exposure produced by aggregating a sequence of $n$ binary frames is large compared to the camera or scene motion, the resulting virtual exposure image will be blurred.
-Unlike a conventional image, however, the parameter $n$ can be reduced post-capture by changing the exposure time after-the-fact, trading off motion blur and noise.
+\textbf{Two Step Reconstruction:} The key challenge in estimating the radiance field from quanta sensors is the highly quantized and noisy nature of their raw binary measurements.
+One idea is to preprocess the input time series and use these to learn a radiance field.

+A minimal preprocessing step is to add consecutive binary frames together and generate ``virtual exposures''~\citeMain{Jungerman_2023_ICCV} to mitigate noise and quantization.
+However, for dynamic scenes, this approach runs into the fundamental noise-vs.-blur trade-off.
+Similarly to a conventional camera image, if the total exposure time $n\tau$ of a virtual exposure produced by aggregating a sequence of $n$ binary frames is large compared to the motion of the camera or scene, the resulting virtual exposure image will be blurred.
+Unlike a conventional image, however, the parameter $n$ can be reduced post-capture by changing the exposure time after the fact, trading off motion blur and noise.
-Instead of settling for an operating point on this blur-vs-noise tradeoff space and preprocessing groups of binary frames, we leverage the robustness to noise that optimizers provide and aggregate measurements directly in the neural volume.
-This can be done by using the relative pose between neighboring binary frames to reproject individual photon detections into the learned radiance field.
-Even though the measurements are quantized, the continuous-valued photometric loss in Eq.~\ref{eq:bin-photometric-loss}, and continuous estimated flux values, ensure the differentiability of the resulting optimization problem.
-When using the binary frames directly, not only can each observation be considered blur-free due to the high-speed nature of single photon cameras, but we also benefit from the largest number of differing viewpoints, which greatly helps constrain geometry.